Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 Work-related training costs can be paid for through your company and you will be able to claim the costs as an expense though only if the training will build on or improve an individual’s existing skills.

-However, if the training is in a new skill, then this will be considered a capital expenditure, so your company will only be able to claim Capital Allowances.
-In a nutshell this means training is seen as an asset of the company.
-So the cost of the training is taken off before your annual profit is calculated.
+If your training is in a new skill, this will be considered a capital expenditure and your company will only be able to claim Capital Allowances.
+This means that training is seen as an asset of the company and the cost of the training is taken off before your annual profit is calculated.
 Each year you will need to pay back the company a small amount as this is the depreciation in value of the asset (i.e. the training).
 We do recommend you speak to your accountant to see if this is the best method for you to use.